b-crawl/bcrawl/PHILOSOPHY.md

 Optimal strategies should involve some specialization and some diversification.

+#### implied strategies should be supported

+If a player takes a well-reasoned leap of faith with a character's build based on information the game provides to them, the game should try to catch them.

 #### design ideology should be tested

 Changes should be evaluated based on their effect in practice, not based on what they "should" do according to some design ideology.